-I agree with the 1st trial foreman who said the Alexanders had received justice.
+The 1st trial foreman said the Alexanders had received justice.
 They should have been pleased with the results.

 The death penalty meant her case would have certainly been overturned, so the payout for them had to be that she would have been kept in solitary confinement.

 They had 6 years to reflect on this tragedy.
 I hope they find peace and decide to let go.